Twisted (co)homology of non-orientable Weyl semimetals: Summary, discussion and outlook

 In general, there is vast potential for expansion into this non-Hermitian regime.
 As previously mentioned, the case of two-dimensional glide-symmetric non-Hermitian systems and mod 2 charge cancellations of exceptional points has recently been studied in Refs.~\cite{Konig2025,Rui2025}.
 One interesting observation made in Ref.~\cite{Konig2025} pertains to specific kinds of non-Abelian phase transitions related to the so-called rebasing operation.
 Such transitions are sensitive to similar fundamental domain reparametrisations as those discussed in this work, and as such may not represent true transitions between distinct topological phases of the system.
 Possibly, the homotopy description of this phenomenon is better understood in terms of fundamental groupoids rather than fundamental groups, in which such rebasing operations induce isomorphisms between fundamental groups.
-A proper (co)homology treatment of this behaviour is confounded by its non-Abelian nature, although it may be that it is well-described by the aforementioned extensions to non-commutative geometry.
+A proper (co)homology treatment of this behaviour is confounded by its non-Abelian nature.

+More generally, non-Hermitian systems have been extensively studied in terms of homotopy theory in recent years to account for these non-Abelian features~\cite{Wojcik2020,Li2021,Yang2024}.
+Such features are not exclusive to the non-Hermitian realm: they may also emerge within Hermitian band structures, for instance when considering symmetry-protected nodal lines rather than nodal points~\cite{Bzdusek2017,Sun2018a}.
+(Co)homology descriptions of these Hermitian systems naturally run into similar limitations with respect to commutativity, and as such they also necessitate complementary classifications using e.g.\ homotopy theory~\cite{Wu2019}.